Jojodicus/dittrich.pro/content/setting-up-windows.md

 XMP, like its derivatives EXPO and DOCP, is a predefined overclocking configuration for your RAM.
 After installing your RAM and booting for the first time, it will most likely not run at its advertised speeds, but at the default JEDEC-specification, often 2133 MTs for ddr4 and 4800 MTs for ddr5 respectively.
 To run at advertised speeds, **enable XMP** in the UEFI.

 {% admonition(type="info", title="Info") %}
-When checking your RAM speed with third party programs, you will sometimes find a frequency of half of the selected transfer speed (i.e. 3000 MHz for 6000 MTs).
+When checking your RAM speed with third-party programs, you will sometimes find a frequency of half of the selected transfer speed (i.e. 3000 MHz for 6000 MTs).
 This is because DDR memory initiates two transfers for each clock cycle.
 {% end %}

 ## Resizable BAR